Near-Field Multi-User Communications via Polar-Domain Beamfocusing: Analytical Framework and Performance Analysis: General Framework of Performance Analysis

 \section{General Framework of Performance Analysis}

 This section derives performance metrics defined in Sec.~\ref{subsec:metrics} for a multi-user single-cell network.
-We begin by providing the spatial distributions of active users under the BPP.
-We then provide exact expressions for CP, SE, and ASE, under the exact NF antenna pattern in \eqref{eq:antenna_pattern}.
+We first present the spatial distributions of active users under the BPP.
+We then provide exact expressions for the CP, SE, and ASE, under the exact NF antenna pattern in \eqref{eq:antenna_pattern}.